wwills2/rusty-rays/README.md

     * linux: `$HOME/.config/rusty-rays/`
     * mac: `$HOME/Library/Application Support/rusty-rays/`
 * If `config.json5` is inaccessible, the application will use its internal default config
+* If a value is missing from the config or null, the default internal config value will be used
+* If `max_render_threads` option is set to a value less than 1 or greater than the number of physical cores, it will default to the number of physical cores.